department-of-veterans-affairs/va.gov-team/products/content-localization/Anchor-Tags-Use-Cases.md

 - Description: successful engagement with the copy link icon

      - A user mouses over the the copy link icon
-     - In hover state the background of the icon changes from white to black
+     - In hover state the background of the icon changes from white to dark gray
      - Upon clicking the icon a "Link copied" message is displayed for 10 seconds
-     - After 10 seconds text disappears and link icon reverts back to original white background
+     - After 10 seconds text disappears and link icon reverts back to original white background (default state)

 - Link to designs: https://staging.va.gov/coronavirus-veteran-frequently-asked-questions/#como-puedo-seguir-informado-e-27876